aristanetworks/anta/README.md

 This repository has automation content to test Arista devices.

-To run these tests, once you are done with the requirements described below, you simply need to indicate your devices name in a text file and to indicate the tests you would like to run in a YAML file.
+To run these tests, once you are done with the requirements described below, you simply need to indicate your devices name in a text file and the tests you would like to run in a YAML file.
 Here's an [example](tests.yaml).

 This repository has also content to:
 * Collect commands output on devices.